 Coverdell Education Savings Accounts

 Image source: hvfcu.orgThe good news about Coverdell Education Savings Accounts (ESAS) is that they are tax-free.
-What To Expect shares that ESAS accounts are also flexible in how you can invest the money, as well as how it can be spent later.
+ESAS accounts are also flexible in how you can invest the money, as well as how it can be spent later.
 Your child will also still be eligible for certain kinds of financial aid, as the account will be counted as an asset for you.
 So if you don't manage to save as much as your child needs to pay for college, have no worries — they can still receive aid.

 -